benjaminmartin02/Useful-one-liners/README.md

 # Useful-one-liners
 Miscellaneous one-liners.
 These are simple solutions I would repeatedly google, so putting them here for future reference.
+Many of these have been in my code so long I don't remember where they came from (except for "pull out lines matching input list" which is courtesy of Julia Rogers).
+I may have come up with some of these, but more likely they are pulled from the interweb.

 ## AWK